 Assuming that a signed BAA means compliance with HIPAA

-Well, according to research by California Healthcare Foundation, it was noted that some covered entities were neglecting their responsibilities and obligations, claiming that after signing a Business Associate Agreement, they were already in compliance with the HIPAA.
+Well, according to research by the California Healthcare Foundation, it was noted that some covered entities were neglecting their responsibilities and obligations, claiming that after signing a Business Associate Agreement, they were already in compliance with HIPAA.
 Unfortunately, this is not the case.
 Even after signing a BAA, it is equally important that every party observe compliance through effective protection of PHI.

-Not having a HIPAA Business Associate Agreement for those entities accessed to ePHI
+Not having a HIPAA business associate agreement for those entities accessed to ePHI

 When Business Associate Agreement May Not be Required

-- When the party or organization is not involved in the use or disclosure of the private and protected health information.
+- When the party or organization is not involved in the use or disclosure of private and protected health information.
 Such as janitorial or electrical service providers.

-- When a covered entity that participates in an organized health care arrangement (OHCA) is involved.
+- When a covered entity that participates in an organized healthcare arrangement (OHCA) is involved.

-- When a covered entity purchases a health plan product such as insurance.
+- When a covered entity purchases a health plan product, such as insurance.

-- When phi is disclosed to a research facility with patient authorization or pursuant to a waiver.
+- When phi is disclosed to a research facility with patient authorization or pursuant to a waiver

 - When a person or an organization acts merely as a conduit for the PHI.